Ye-Rim-Lee/Ye-Rim-Lee.github.io/_pages/about.md

 ---

 Hello!
 I am a Ph.D. candidate in the [Department of Agricultural, Food, and Resource Economics](https://www.canr.msu.edu/afre/) at Michigan State University.
-My area of interest is Energy Economics and Regional Economics.
+My areas of interest are Energy Economics and Regional Economics.
 I received my Masters in Climate, Environment, and Energy Studies and B.A. in Economics from Sookmyung Women's University in Seoul, South Korea.

 My first name is pronounced _Yeh-Reem_.